Strategic Stoicism

 “You have power over your mind—not outside events.
 Realize this, and you will find strength.”—Marcus Aurelius, Meditations 12.36

 In each case, each man followed Stoic ideals, both within the life they lived and the life they wished to live.
-None compromised in the Stoic ideals themselves, but each applied the ideals differently to their circumstances.
-In this way, Stoicism distinguishes itself as guide, not doctrine.
+None compromised on the Stoic ideals themselves, but each applied the ideals to their circumstance.
+In this way, Stoicism distinguishes itself as a guide, not dogma.
 Stoicism is the light on the path, not necessarily the path itself, and the source of that light is virtue, the highest Stoic ideal.

-Virtue in the Stoic sense is the perfection of reason in action with consistent alignment of the soul with nature, in every thought, choice, and deed.
-Virtue is achieved through obeying the four primary Stoic ideals, known as the cardinal virtues.
+Virtue in the Stoic sense is the perfection of reason in action with consistent alignment of the soul with nature in every thought, choice, and deed.
+Virtue is achieved through obeying the four cardinal virtues: wisdom (σοφία), courage (ἀνδρεία), justice (δικαιοσύνη), and temperance (σωφροσύνη).

-In addition, Stoicism has multiple secondary ideals, living according to nature, apathy, self-sufficiency, indifference to indifferents, duty, and amor fati (love of fate).
-Combining these traits, primary and secondary, the ideal Stoic person, i.e., the Stoic Sage is a person free of passion, unmoved by praise or blame, grateful in fortune, unshaken in misfortune, rules themselves, serves the whole, practices daily preparation and evening self-examination, speaks little, acts well, dies unafraid.
+The Stoic Sage, therefore, is a person free of passion, unmoved emotionally by praise or blame, grateful in fortune, unshaken in misfortune, rules themselves, serves the whole, practices daily preparation and evening self-examination, speaks little, acts well, and dies unafraid.

 “To be like the rock that the waves keep crashing over.
 It stands, unmoved, and the raging of the sea falls still around it.” —Marcus Aurelius